samyerkes/kubectl.nvim/readme.md

 # kubectl.nvim

-A simple plugin to apply and delete Kuberenetes objects directly from Neovim.
+A simple plugin to apply and delete Kubernetes objects directly from Neovim.

 * `<leader>ka` will apply the current .yaml (or .yml) file to the cluster.
 * `<leader>kc` will create a prompt you through creating a new manifest.